Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Dynamical system of gravity: 1st formulation

 Since $f = f(R,\phi,X)$ with $\phi = q$, we can, in principle, solve the two equations \eqref{X} and \eqref{R} to obtain $R=R(x,y,q,p)$ and $X=X(x,y,q,p)$.
 This allows us to write all the terms involving $f$ and its partial derivatives of all orders appearing in Eq.\eqref{const} and Eq.\eqref{DS_reduced} as functions of the dynamical variables $x,\,y,\,q,\,p$ (\ref{variables}).

 We are now left with the terms $R'$ and $X'$ appearing in the functions $g_1$ and $g_2$ in (\ref{g}).
 If we can express $R',\,X'$ in terms of the dynamical variables, we close the system.
 To this goal, we proceed as follows.
-From the definition of the dynamical variable $z$ one can write
+From the definition of the dynamical variable $z$, and the constraint equation \eqref{const}, one can write

 On the other hand, multiplying both sides of the expression in Eq.\eqref{X} by $f_X^2$ and taking its derivative, a straightforward calculation gives